kalisio/kdk/docs/guides/development/deploy.md

 ## Deployment pipeline

-The main purpose of the continuous integration and deployment (CI/CD) pipeline is to create/build application artifacts (Docker images for the web application and mobile application bundles) and deploy it in production-like environments in order to test it.
+The main purpose of the continuous integration and deployment (CI/CD) pipeline is to create/build application artifacts (Docker images for the web application and mobile application bundles) and deploy it in production-like environments in order to test/run it.
 We rely on [Travis CI](https://travis-ci.org) for continuous integration and delivery, as such you need to create the CI/CD pipeline in Travis CI by syncing your GitHub repository.

 You can read this [article](https://medium.com/better-programming/why-we-stopped-using-so-called-best-practices-in-our-ci-cd-process-2ff09811f633) on Medium to get an overview of our global CI/CD pipeline, which is illustrated in the following schema: